What’s in this article

 Separate legal entity

-Private limited Company (Sdn.
-Bhd.) is considered as a “legal person” which can purchase assets under its own name, bind a contract as well as sue another entity in courts.
-Stakeholders’ personal wealth are safeguarded and not personally liable towards debts accumulated by business.
+A private limited Company (Sdn.
+Bhd.) is considered a “legal person” which can purchase assets under its own name, bind a contract as well as sue another entity in court.
+Stakeholders’ personal wealth is safeguarded and not personally liable towards debts accumulated by business.

 Owning property

 As a “legal person”, a private limited Company (Sdn.
-Bhd.) can purchase assets such as building, land, vehicles, and many more under its name.
+Bhd.) can purchase assets such as buildings, land, vehicles, and many more under its name.

-The shareholders are at liberty to purchase, sell or transfer their shares to other existing shareholders or potential investors.
-There will be no direct impact towards Company’s daily operation if occur changes of shareholders.
+Besides, the shareholders are at liberty to purchase, sell or transfer their shares to other existing shareholders or potential investors.
+There will be no direct impact towards the Company’s daily operation if occur changes of shareholders.

 Uninterrupted existence